-When you sign up for our free resource library you will get a link and password to the library, we are adding to the library each month with new items.
+When you sign up for the Schoolin’ Swag free resource library you will get a link and password to the library, we are adding to the library each month with new items.
 You will also get a bi-weekly newsletter email to keep you up to date on what we have going on.

-This post may contain affiliate or referral links.
+This post may contain affiliate or referral links, including Amazon affiliate links.
 As always I will never recommend a product that I don’t believe in and you will never be charged more for purchasing through our links.
 It does help pay for the costs associated with the blog.

 FREE: Check out this great new FREE resource for classical and Charlotte Mason education!
 Classical Christian Education & Charlotte Mason.
 Great for folks already homeschooling or if you have friends that are looking into it!

 FREE Poetry Pack from Write Shop!
 20 Printable Activities and Worksheets, including: Practice exercises, brainstorming worksheets, poem planning worksheets, word banks, and colorful lined writing pages